How to repair chipped bicycle paint work

 3. Choose a paint

+Our touch up paints are specially formulated to be used on frames.
+If our colours don't suit.
 We recommend using an enamel paint rather than acrylic.
 Enamel paint takes longer to dry but is hard wearing and does not require a base primer.
-Paint is roughly £2.99-£4.99 for a 50ml tin.

-Tip: If you are unable to find an enamel paint to match your frame use Humbrol Clear to improve the life span of Acrylic model paint on your frame.
+Tip: If you are unable to find an enamel paint to match your frame, we recommend Humbrol model paints.